leta199/Trading-Analytics/README.md

 We begin by selecting the files we would like to appear in our query.
 In this query we selected `si.symbol` as our query has a join within it.

-`Percentage of average openng price` -Rounds to 2 decimal places how much each opening price of stock is of the average opening stock price concatanated with a % sign.
+`Percentage of average openng price` - Rounds to 2 decimal places how much each opening price of stock is of the average opening stock price concatanated with a % sign.
 `Percentage of average closing price` - Rounds to 2 decimal places how much each closing price of stock is of the average opening stock price concatanated with a % sign.
 `Percentage of average high price`- Rounds to 2 decimal places how much each high price of stock is of the average high stock price concatanated with a % sign.
 `Case statement` - When our percentage of  opening, closing and high prices are above 90% of the average we will have a stock grade of "A".
 When our percentage of  opening, closing and high prices are above 50% but less than 90% of the average we will have a stcok grade of "B".
 Any other value of stock grade (less than 50%) is labelled "Greater risk".